chenxingqiang/secret-learn/doc/datasets/real_world.rst

 .. currentmodule:: xlearn.datasets

-jax-sklearn provides tools to load larger datasets, downloading them if necessary.
+secret-learn provides tools to load larger datasets, downloading them if necessary.

 They can be loaded using the following functions: